• Skip to primary navigation

 Chocolate mousse poured in a glass jar about to be chilled.

 Step 4: Top and enjoy.
-Top each didsh of dairy free mousses with whipped cream, fresh strawberry slices, and chocolate shavings, and enjoy!
+Top each didsh of dairy free mousses with whipped coconut cream, fresh strawberry slices, and chocolate shavings, and enjoy!

 Glass jar with chocolate mousse and whipped cream on top.